HRoger/angularpresstheme/README.md

 ================

 * When embeding youtube videon on posts causes full page reload
-* When post or page is new preview not working
-* Rename post/page slug should not renaming angular template file
-* Main Menu and Sidebar menu not working
+* Cant go back from admin area to preview page/posts
 * Reactor menu dont disappear when set visibility to private or state to pending or draft
-* Cant go back from admin area to preview page/posts
-* After close browser, sometimes redirection don't work anymore
+* Bug Alo Newsletter confirmation page

 VIII.
 Todo
 ==========